-Income received from the temporary investment of resources pending use in the construction or production of qualifying assets is deducted from the cost of loans to be capitalized as an increase in the cost of the asset.
+Income received from the temporary investment of resources pending use in the construction or production of qualifying assets is deducted from Borrowing Costs to be capitalized as an increase in the cost of the asset.

 All other borrowing costs are recognized in profit or loss during the period in which they are incurred.